CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 There will be two labs next week.

 Lab 1 is due by Friday 1/28/2022 at 1:25 pm.
 The 1/4 point checkpoint is due to your specific TA.
 The 3/4 point checkpoint can be shown to any TA.
+See the two checkered flags below to see what needs to be submitted.

-Lab 2 - and the rest - will be due before each Monday lecture.
+Lab 2 - and the rest of the labs - will be due before each Monday lecture.

 If you have difficulty or questions, post your questions to Piazza or see a TA or an instructor during office hours or during the class time set aside for lab work.

-See the two checkered flags below for full credit.

 ### Objectives: